The Polar Bear

 GREAT UTILITY VALUE

-The Greenlandic polar bear may only be hunted in quite special circumstances but when an animal is killed there is – as with all other animals captured in Greenland – a tradition for utilising the whole animal.
+The Greenlandic polar bear may only be hunted in quite special circumstances, but when an animal is killed, there is – as with all other animals hunted in Greenland – a tradition to utilise the whole animal.

 For example, the meat is eaten, the skull is used as a trophy, the claws as jewellery and the hide for trousers or kamik.